suyuan32/simple-admin-core/docs/simple-admin/en/docs/validator.md

     }
 ```

-Default support Chinese and English, you can add other languages in servicecontext.go like below
+> Default translation support Chinese and English, you can add other languages in servicecontext.go like below

 [Example](https://github.com/suyuan32/simple-admin-core/blob/master/api/internal/svc/servicecontext_test.go)